DNS Configuration

 Verifying DNS Propagation

-After updating your DNS records, verify propagation using the dig command:
+After updating your DNS records, verify propagation using the dig command.

 dig www.example.com CNAME +short